pcav/faunalia-website/training.rst

 Corso                                    Date e durata        Dove           Lingua
 ======================================== ==================== ============== ===========
-Cartografia con QGIS (IT)                22-24 Febbraio 2017  Pontedera, IT  Italiano Analisi con QGIS (IT)                    29-31 Marzo 2017     Pontedera, IT  Italiano
+Cartografia con QGIS (IT)                22-24 Febbraio 2017  Pontedera, IT  Italiano
 Geodatabase: PostgreSQL e PostGIS (IT)   19-21 Aprile 2017    Pontedera, IT  Italiano WebMapping con QGIS (IT)                 25-26 Maggio 2017    Pontedera, IT  Italiano
 ======================================== ==================== ============== ===========